Baraa-Melhem/Amazon_ffr/README.md

 The model takes in the preprocessed and cleaned text of a product review as input and predicts a numerical score, which is a representation of the score given by the reviewer.

+to try the Model open the file : "product score predicter.py" make sure to put other files paths in the code .